squarepupil/website-pages/src/pages/detailed.md

 an equal hearing.
 In many ways, the crucial aspect of both bodies is not the result, but the process itself.
-It is through being heard and hearing others that we develop understanding and compassion for one another, which in turn allow us to continually address the dynamic between individual and community.
+It is through being heard and hearing others that we develop understanding and compassion for one another, which in turn allows us to continually address the dynamic between individual and community.

 !indetail-trio.jpg

-### History
+## History

 We model our school on Sudbury Valley School, established in 1968.
 They have had nearly 50 years to explore and understand this model.
 Their literature is